 * The figure is based on Siemens’ continuing operation in China.

-The Siemens Energy Sector is the world’s leading supplier of a complete spectrum of products, services and solutions for power generation in thermal power plants and using renewables, power transmission in grids and for the extraction, processing and transport of oil and gas.
-In fiscal 2011 (ended September 30), the Energy Sector had revenues of EUR27.6 billion and received new orders totaling approximately EUR34.8 billion and posted a profit of more than EUR4.1 billion.
-On September 30, 2011, the Energy Sector had a work force of more than 97,000.
-Further information is available at: http://www.siemens.com/healthcare.
+The Siemens Energy Sector is the world’s leading supplier of a broad spectrum of products, services and solutions for power generation in thermal power plants and using renewables, power transmission in grids and for the extraction, processing and transport of oil and gas.
+In fiscal 2013 (ended September 30), the Energy Sector had revenues of EUR26.6 billion and received new orders totaling approximately EUR28.8 billion and posted a profit of approximately EUR2 billion.
+On September 30, 2013, the Energy Sector had a work force of approximately 83,500.
+Further information is available at: www.siemens.com/energy